Runtime Hardening for AI Agent Tool Calling: Full Deep Dive

 Runtime Hardening for AI Agent Tool Calling through a full deep dive lens: how to keep tool-using agents productive without giving them unbounded blast radius.

-- Runtime Hardening for AI Agent Tool Calling is fundamentally about how to keep tool-using agents productive without giving them unbounded blast radius.
+- Runtime Hardening for AI Agent Tool Calling is fundamentally about solving how to keep tool-using agents productive without giving them unbounded blast radius.

 - The main control layer is runtime policy and blast-radius control.